mneudert/caylir/README.md

 ### JSON Configuration

-By default the library used for encoding/decoding JSON is `:poison`.
+By default the library used for encoding/decoding JSON is `:jason`.
 For the time `:caylir` directly depends on it to ensure it is available.

 If you want to use another library you can switch it: